On the legality of IAB consent banners

 The “Sirdata Cookieless” partner, which uses legitimate interest to create a personalized advertising profile.

-It can be noted that this link to the privacy policy is already imposed by the IAB TCF :
+It can be noted that this link to the privacy policy is already imposed by the IAB TCF:

 When making use of a so-called layered approach, a secondary layer must be provided that allows the user to: review the list of named Vendors, their Purposes, Special Purposes, Features, Special Features, associated Legal Bases, and a link to each Vendor’s privacy policy.

-But the viewPartners" allows you to list the different partners and present a link to each partner's privacy policy:
+But the "Partners" view does let you list the various partners and provides a link to each partner's privacy page:

 To “Create a personalized advertising profile” on L’Express with Didomi’s CMP, Sirdata also relies on legitimate interest, via the famous partner “Sirdata Cookieless”.